savaslabs/savaslabs.github.io/_pages/digital-project-manager.md

 + Balancing the needs of the business, our team, and the client on a project
 + Working with remote team members and clients
 + With leading client presentations or calls
-+ Organizing, scheduling projects and tasks.
++ Organizing, scheduling projects and tasks
 + With project management software or ticketing systems and issue/job flow

 ### Bonus points for: